Gallie83/PP4-Django/Readme.md

   * ### User accounts

     * Users are able to create accounts quickly, with cleary laid out steps.

     ![Register Page image](readme-images/register-page.png)

     * If the user already has an account, there is a login page where the user only has to provide their username and password.
 If the user logs in correctly they are brought to the homepage with a message confirming they logged in.

     ![Login Page image](readme-images/login-page.png)
     ![Login Confirm image](readme-images/login-confirm.png)

     * Both login and register pages have messages to say if there was an error and asking the user to try again.

     ![Login Retry image](readme-images/login-retry.png)

     * Once logged in, the login and register pages become hidden in the navbar and instead there is a logout option.
 The View bookings page also now becomes available.

     ![Logged in navbar image](readme-images/logged-in-nav.png)

-    * When logging out, the user the then redirected to the login page with a message to confirm logout has been carried out successfully.
+    * When logging out, the user is then redirected to the login page with a message to confirm logout has been carried out successfully.

     ![Logout image](readme-images/logout.png)

 [Back to top](<#contents>)

   * ### Bookings

       * If logged in, the user is able book private training sessions through the bookings page.
-First the user if brought a page where they select the date they want to make the booking.
+First the user is brought to a page where they can select the date they want to make the booking for.

       ![Date picker image](readme-images/date-pick.png)

       * If the user tries to pick a date that has already passed they receive an invalid date message.

       ![Invalid date image](readme-images/invalid-date.png)

       * If the user tries to pick the current date they will get this message.

       ![Current date image](readme-images/current-date.png)

       * The user is then brought to a page where they can pick what time they would like to book the session for.
 The user is only given the option for times that have not been booked yet.

       ![Available times image](readme-images/times.png)

-      * If there is no available times left on the date chosen the user is asked to choose a different date with a link back to the date picker page.
+      * If there is no available times left on the date chosen, the user is asked to choose a different date with a link back to the date picker page.

       ![No available times image](readme-images/full.png)

       * Once a booking is made the user is brought to a confirmation page with a link to view all of their bookings.

       ![Confirmed Booking image](readme-images/confirmed.png)

       * On the view bookings page, the bookings the user sees are broken up into past and upcoming bookings.
 If the user deletes a booking then a message pops up to confirm deletion.

       ![View Booking image](readme-images/view.png)

   * ### Resonsiveness
       * The website is responsive accross all screen sizes.
 On small screen sizes the images and content stack ontop each other.
-The logo title in the navbar also changes to a picture of the gyms logo to keep the website looking neat and legible.
 The website was tested on the following browsers with no visible issues for the user.
 Google Chrome, Microsoft Edge and Mozilla Firefox.

       * The responsive design tests were carried out manually with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).